Are you willing to pay between $7 and $15 per person to skip the line at some of Disney World’s most popular attractions?

 This is the free version of a new service through the existing My Disney Experience app that can help with planning your day at Disney World, featuring forecasts of future wait times and designing custom itineraries based on what rides, shows, and restaurants you want to visit.

 So what’s Disney Genie+?

 A paid option that allows you to make selections for Lighting Lane — essentially the old FastPass+ system and queues where you get a return time to experience the ride — at more than 40 attractions in Disney World’s four theme parks.
-This will cost $15 per person, per day at Disney World ($20 at Disneyland when it launches), but that’s a one-time fee, not per attraction, and just like that FastPass+.
+This will cost $15 per person, per day at Disney World ($20 at Disneyland when it launches), but that’s a one-time fee, not per attraction.

 What this changes for Disney World is it reduces advance planning.
 No more waking up 60 days before your park visit to secure FastPass+ slots.
 It’s all done the day of.

 So what rides do I have to pay extra for?

 There’s a second tier to the Lightning Lane system called “Individual Lightning Lane.”
 For two attractions in every Disney World park, guests will have to pay a la carte to use Lightning Lane.
 This pricing will vary depending on the day and the attraction.